neuro-inc/neuro-cli/README.md

 ### neuro config get-clusters

-Fetch and display the list of available clusters from the Neuro Platform.
+Fetch and display the list of available clusters.

 **Usage:**